ciseldevops/kubernetes-friends-2023/README.md

 # Summary
 - Exoscale : The Hosting Friend
 - Terraform : The IaC Friend
-- Longhorn  : The Storage Friend
+- ArgoCD : The Deployment Friend
 - ingress-nginx : The Ingress Friend
-- ArgoCD : The Deployment Friend
 - Kasten : The Backup and DR Friend
-- Prometheus and Grafana : The Observability Friends
+- Prometheus and Grafana : The Observability Friends _- Linkerd : The Service Mesh Friend_
-- Linkerd : The Service Mesh Friend
+_- Longhorn  : The Storage Friend _

 ## Deploy SKS cluster on Kubernetes using terraform